benverhaalen/it-already-exists/docs/runtime-observation.md

 Keep host monotonic timestamps, guest/application timestamps when available, and the timing basis distinct.
 Software emulation, instrumentation, and instruction-based virtual clocks can distort elapsed time.
 Use such runs for state and ordering only until timing is validated on a suitable baseline.
 Never normalize slow playback into claimed original timing without evidence.

+## Preserve state across different filesystems

+When moving a reference between operating systems, compare source names and file types before trusting the copy.
+A case-sensitive source can contain both `Config.json` and `config.json`; copying it onto a case-insensitive volume can merge them even when the transfer reports success.
+Preserve such state in an archive or a filesystem with matching name semantics, and inspect archive members without extracting them onto the incompatible volume.
+Check the source inventory against the saved members and read the saved payloads before depending on the backup.
+A readable archive header or an exit code alone does not establish a complete snapshot.

 ## Transfer only supported properties

 Maintain four distinct evidence classes: observed original behavior, data-supported structure, candidate reconstruction, and explanation/hypothesis.
 A useful resource table can constrain layout while leaving its runtime interpretation unknown.
 An independently tested renderer can be correct for its input without reproducing the original.